ezsystems/commerce-documentation/docs/guide/rate_and_review/rate_and_review.md

 ## Description

-Rate and review is a component to assign a rate of stars (1 to 5) and a review or comment to silver.eShop products.
+Rate and review is a component that assigns a rate of stars (1 to 5), a review or a comment to eZ Commerce products.

 ### Frontend